Kegeyli District: Etymology

 The origin of Kegeyli is associated with the Kegeyli canal, which flows through the town itself and through the district of Kegeyli also.
 Both sides of this canal are called Kegeyli because they were surrounded by kegay trees and turquoise.
 This was later generalized to the town.

 History

-Kegeyli district was created in 2004 by the merger of former Boʻzatov district and former Kegeyli district.
-This merger was effected by Resolution 598-II of the Oliy Majlis of the Republic of Uzbekistan (11 February 2004) and Resolution 225 of the Cabinet of Ministers of the Republic of Uzbekistan (11 May 2004), which abolished Boʻzatov district and created the enlarged Kegeyli district.
-In 2019 it lost part of its territory to the re-established Boʻzatov District.
+Kegeyli district was created in 2004 by the merger of former Bozataw district and former Kegeyli district.
+This merger was effected by Resolution 598-II of the Oliy Majlis of the Republic of Uzbekistan (11 February 2004) and Resolution 225 of the Cabinet of Ministers of the Republic of Uzbekistan (11 May 2004), which abolished Bozataw district and created the enlarged Kegeyli district.
+In 2019 it lost part of its territory to the re-established Bozataw district.

 Locations

-As of 2021 the district contains one city (Xalqobod), one town (Kegeyli) and eight rural communities (Obad, Aktuba, Janabazar, Jalpak jap, Kok Ozek, Kumshunkul, Juzim bagʻ, Iyshan kala).
+As of 2021, the district contains one city Xalıqabat, one town Kegeyli and eight rural communities Abat, Aktuba, Jańabazar, Jalpaq jap, Kók Ozek, Kumshunkól, Júzim baģ, Iyshan kala.